ElreyB/favorite-dog-breed/README.md

 - In the main folder run the command
   - npm install or yarn
   - npm run start or yarn start

+### Future Improvments

+- Add test for component(React Testing Library)
+- Add loading indicator
+- Size images when they are in the favorites list